310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Ughh… Rogue, I have told you before *not* to come near the fountain.
+ughh… rogue, i have told you before *not* to come near the fountain.

-The sports area is your territory ground, but the fountain is my territorial sea.
+the sports area is your territory ground, but the fountain is my territorial sea.
 {% endbubble %}

 {% bubble Madara %}